NIAEFEUP/niployments-old/README.md

 ## Secret Management

-Obviously, especially since this not a private repo (and even if it were!) secrets are not to be used here.
+Obviously, especially since this is not a private repo (and even if it were!) secrets are not to be used here.
 Instead use other options such as environment variables or relying on local configuration files (such as `.env`s, for example).